Stop Slicing Your Driver: Fix Your Driver Slice

 But what happens if you take the logo and move towards the ground (Flexion)?
 The club face closes.
 So why are you being told to strengthen your golf grip?
 Because it promotes a closed club face at impact.
 But is that really fixing the problem, or just masking it?

 So it really is not a question of whether or not you are using a strong, neutral or weak golf grip.
-Because each of those can result in a draw, hook, fade, slice, whatever.
+Because each of those can result in a draw, fade, hook, or slice, whatever.
 But instead, focus on how the wrists are moving to help you square that club face and hit the ball straighter down the fairway.

 How to Practice Proper Wrist Movement